liang-justin/professional-lol-leads/README.md

 | 58 | 8401-8401_game_2      | partial            | https://lpl.qq.com/es/stats.shtml?bmid=8401 | Blue   | Oh My God                     |         1444 | True     |       54283 |        nan |      nan |      nan |            nan |          nan |          nan |         nan |           nan |          nan |                   0 |
 | 59 | 8401-8401_game_2      | partial            | https://lpl.qq.com/es/stats.shtml?bmid=8401 | Red    | ThunderTalk Gaming            |         1444 | False    |       41155 |        nan |      nan |      nan |            nan |          nan |          nan |         nan |           nan |          nan |                   0 |

+The kills/assist of each game up to the first 15 minutes can also give us insight to how large the lead might be, so we will sum their columns and enter them into an additional column.

 ---

 ### Univariate Analysis